Making your CV stand out: a useful guide

 Here are some of our top tips for writing your employment history:

-• If you don’t work for a well-known organisation, you might want to include a brief description of the company and its business
+- If you don’t work for a well-known business, you might want to include a brief description of the company and what it does

 Measurables